Founded in 1905 by Gabriel Archimbaud, Domaine Clos de Cazaux is now run by his grandsons Jean-Michel and Frédéric Vache.

-The first vines were planted in the 19th century, on the poorest soil, where nothing else would grow.
-The priorities of the local people during that period where very different to our own, with their main concern being self-sufficiency, that is to ensure that they could produce enough food to survive.
-These vines simply provided wine for the family's own consumption.
-During the 20th century vine-growing progressively became the principal agricultural activity in the region – becoming the only crop cultivated after the catastrophic frosts of 1956 decimated the olive groves and orchards of cherry and apricot trees.
+The first vines were planted in the 19th century, on the poorest soil, and only provided enough wine for the family's own consumption.
+During the 20th century, vine-growing became the principal agricultural activity in the region – grapes were the only crop cultivated after the catastrophic frosts of 1956 decimated the olive groves and orchards of cherry and apricot trees.

-At the beginning of the 1950s the Archimbaud family became pioneers in the wine trade, starting to sell their wine by the bottle - and this is how "Clos de Cazaux" came into being.
-The family extended the domaine by the energetic regrouping of land around the domaine buildings to create a property of 20 hectares.
+In the early 1950s, the Archimbaud family became pioneers in the wine trade, bottling and selling their wine under the name ‘Clos de Cazaux’.
+The family extended the domaine by regrouping the land around their buildings to create a property of 20 hectares.
 At the same time the family acquired 40 hectares of woodland within the Dentelles de Montmirail, near Gigondas, together with the ruins of the "Tour Sarrasin".

-They were then joined by their two sons: by Jean-Michel in 1990 after he obtained his professional qualification in the production and sale of wine; and by Frédéric in 1998, a professional oenologist trained in Dijon with wine-making experience in South Africa.
-Since 2010 the baton has been passed to them.
-Faithful to the family's traditional values, they run the domaine with care and with passion – and they look forward to passing it on to the next generation!
+In the 1990’s their sons joined the business - Jean-Michel in 1990, after obtaining his professional qualification in the production and sale of wine; and Frédéric in 1998, a professional oenologist trained in Dijon with wine-making experience in South Africa.
+Jean-Michel and Frederic have since taken over & run the domain with the same care and passion as their parents and grandparents.

-- 15 ha in Vacqueyras, on sandy-clayey and sunny slopes.
+- 24 hectares in Vacqueyras, on sandy-clay soil and sunny slopes.